Kotti/Kotti/docs/configuration.rst

 - ``kotti.base_includes``
 - ``kotti.configurators``

+.. _kotti.includes:

 kotti.includes
 ``````````````

 ``kotti.includes`` defines a list of hooks that will be called by
 Kotti when it starts up.
 This gives the opportunity to third party
-packages to add registrations to the `Pyramid Configurator API`_ in
+packages to add registrations to the ref:`Pyramid Configurator API` in
 order to configure views and more.

 As an example, we'll add the `kotti_twitter`_ extension to add a